enthdegree/pluto-fw/README.md

 ## Todo for calculator:
 - Need to write documentation.
 - `svc/rpn/cordic_wrapped.c`, my interface to Voidware.com's cordic implementation, is untested.
+- Some multiplications and divisions in `svc/rpn/cordic_wrapped.c` are unnecessarily lossy, should be converted to \*\/ by 2.
 - `process_token()` from `svc/rpn/calc.c`, which provides the RPN calculator's interface to `svc/rpn/cordic_wrapped.c` is also untested.
 - `mystrtod(...)` is not completely tested.
 - Float display in `app/rpn/app.c` is buggy, for example it sometimes displays 1 as `1000 -0`.
 Interpreted as `1.000e-0`
 - Inputting Morse code should not wipe display of the current text buffer (controlled in `app/rpn/app.c`).
 - Add a convenient way of displaying previous stack items beyond just the top.
-- Add Normal CDF, inverse Normal CDF.
+- Add Normal CDF, inverse Normal CDF, "Regress stack to distribution" functions.
+- Add 'Print as Hex' function.

 ------